Gelatine dessert: Gelatine art desserts

 Gelatine art desserts, also known as 3D gelatine desserts, are made by injecting colourful shapes into a flavoured gelatine base.
 Creations by Lourdes Reyes Rosas of Mexico City kicked off the growth in popularity of this 3D gelation art technique in the early 1990s, which spread to Western and Pacific countries.

-These desserts are made using high-quality gelatine that has a high bloom value and low odor and taste.
+These desserts are made using high-quality gelatine that has a high bloom value and low odour and taste.
 The clear gelatine base is prepared using gelatine, water, sugar, citric acid and food flavouring.

 When the clear gelatine base sets, colourful shapes are injected using a syringe.

-The injected material usually consists of a sweetener (most commonly sugar), some type of edible liquid (milk, cream, water, etc.), food colouring and a thickening agent such as starch or additional gelatin.
+The injected material usually consists of a sweetener (most commonly sugar), some type of edible liquid (milk, cream, water, etc.), food colouring and a thickening agent such as starch or additional gelatine.

 The shapes are drawn by making incisions in the clear gelatine base using sharp objects.
 Coloured liquid is then allowed to fill the crevice and make the cut shape visible.

 Most commonly, the shapes are drawn using sterile medical needles or specialised pre-cut gelatine art tools that allow the shape to be cut and filled with colour at the same time.

 Gelatine art tools are attached to a syringe and used to inject a predetermined shape into gelatine.

-When combined with other ingredients, such as whipping cream or mousse, gelatine art desserts can be assembled into visually impressive formations resembling a cake.
+When combined with other ingredients, such as whipping cream or mousse, gelatine art desserts can be assembled into formations resembling a cake.